-Welcome to this course featuring Super’s Life-Span, Life-Space Theory and Markus and Nurius “Possible Selves Theory.”
-In this course, you will be will be guided through the history and uses of each theoretical approach and their application to working with clients desiring a career change.
-I will also demonstrate how to use 2 associated qualitative assessments, Super’s “Career Rainbow Exercise,” and another that was developed by the presenter, the “Possible Selves Escalator Exercise.”
+Welcome to this course featuring Super’s Life-Span, Life-Space Theory and Markus’ and Nurius’ “Possible Selves Theory.”
+In this course, you will be guided through the history and uses of each theoretical approach and their application to working with clients desiring a career change.
+You will be guided through demonstrations on how to use two associated qualitative assessments, Super’s “Career Rainbow Exercise,” and another that was developed by the presenter, the “Possible Selves Escalator Exercise.”
 Both assessment templates will be provided along with written directions on how to complete the exercises with clients.
-I will guide you through a step-by-step demonstration and provide related processing tips so participants can immediately implement these two career development tools into their practice.
+The presenter will guide you through a step-by-step demonstration and provide related processing tips so participants can immediately implement these two career development tools into their practice.

 The process of using assessment tools that engage clients in deeper discussions and encourage creative thinking is important because it allows for a deeper exchange of information between client and counselor.
 Career professionals can use this type of intervention to help clients explore their career concerns from a multitude of perspectives.
 Some clients enjoy numeric-based assessment tools and others prefer pondering ideas, writing/drawing, and then discussing their ideas.
 Effective career professionals confidently offer a variety of assessment tools to clients in order to meet their needs.